 To make the Mustard Cream Sauce:

-Cook over medium heat, whisking constantly, until sauce thickens and coats back of spoon, 4 to 5 minutes.
+In a small saucepan over medium heat, whisk together sour cream, heavy cream, yolks, mustard, vinegar, sugar, and 1/2 teaspoon salt.
+Cook, whisking constantly, until sauce thickens and coats back of spoon, 4 to 5 minutes.

 Immediately transfer to serving bowl, stir in chives, and season with salt and pepper to taste.
 Serve warm or at room temperature.
-Makes about 1 cup.
+Makes about 3 cups.

 First-cut beef rib roast is also known as prime rib, loin end, or small end.
 Look for a roast with an untrimmed fat cap.
 Ask your butcher for prime-grade, first-cut roast, my favorite choice for prime rib.
 It's worth the extra money, because it is consistently more tender and flavorful than choice-grade prime rib because of its higher level of marbling.Calories are based on a 7-pound (3-rib) roast.
 I'm assuming 10% of the weight is bones (this will vary depending on the roast) and that the yield after cooking is 80% (seems logical to me because it is a low-temperature cooking method).
 Your results may vary.